 2. If you’re logged in, you can change your password in the Profile section under "Manage Profile": Click the name of the profile you would like to manage.

 Either way, a new page opens where you can enter your email address and account number for verification.
 After clicking "Reset" you will receive an email with a password reset link.
 Keep in mind that your new password should contain a minimum of 8 characters and at least one number and a symbol.

 Forgot your account number?
-Look for it on an invoice from us.
+Look for it on an invoice from us or in your contract documents/registration confirmation in the subject.
 Otherwise, please contact our customer service.
 You can find contact details in your contract (account confirmation).
 Or reach out to our main customer service desk for further support.
 Visit our website or the So Happy app for contact information.

 You can change your password in the "Profile" section under "Change password".
 Or click "Forgot password?" in the login section - click "Order meals".
 If you’re already logged in, make sure to log out first.

 Day care centres and schools have logistics in place to ensure that children receive fresh, well-prepared meals – especially larger institutions where many children take part in catering services.
 Depending on the catering concept, the meal planning and preparations for a new week are often completed on Friday of the previous week.
 That is why we are not able to offer the ordering function everywhere at the weekend.